 If the audio media component is identified as being audio description (as defined in clause E.2.4 Role Related Requirements below), the audioDescription property of the AVComponent shall be set to true.

-The language property shall be set from value of the lang attribute in the MPD - whether set explicitly for that component or inherited.
-If the lang attribute in the MPD is not set for a media content component then the value of the language property in the corresponding AVComponent class shall be Undefined.
-The contents of the language field in the media header "mdhd" of the track shall be ignored.
+The language property shall be set to the contents of the lang attribute in the MPD - even when this is not a valid ISO 639-2 language code.The contents of the language field in the media header "mdhd" of the track shall be ignored.

+NOTE: MPEG DASH requires the lang attribute to comply with RFC5646 which gives preference to ISO 639-1 2-character language codes above ISO 639-2 3-character language codes where both are defined for a language.

 10 Capabilities